Oğuzhan Ercan

 VAE Decoder Optimization: Utilizing a pretrained diffusion model F to sample latent codes z and a pretrained VAE decoder to reconstruct images x,

-we introduce a VAE Distillation (VD) loss for training a tiny image decoder G. they only build the G with CNN blocks to eliminate complex
+they introduce a VAE Distillation (VD) loss for training a tiny image decoder G. they only build the G with CNN blocks to eliminate complex

 components like attention and normalization (I do not know why they think that norm layers are computationally overwhelming.)